-Today I want to talk about an important topic in health and fitness: motivation.
+One of the things I get asked about a lot is an important topic in health and fitness: motivation.

 What is fitness motivation?

-Motivation can mean different things to different people.
-Motivation can help to kick-start your healthy lifestyle.
-You may associate motivation with the excitement of buying new gym gear, stocking your kitchen with the best foods for flat abs, or creating a workout planner.
+However, it can be expressed in many different ways.
+Motivation might help to kick-start your healthy lifestyle.
+You may associate motivation with the excitement of buying new exercise gear, stocking your kitchen with healthy food, or creating a workout planner.

 Then, reality hits.
-You might have had a long day at work, you argue with someone, it’s raining outside or you’re tired and just want a day off.
+You might have had a long day with work or family, or you’re tired and just want a day off.

-Whatever the reason may be, there is often a point where you lose your workout motivation.
-Your inner critic and the realities of life make it more and more difficult to get out of bed and go workout.
+Whatever the reason, there is often a point where you lose your workout motivation.
+Your inner critic and the realities of life make it more and more difficult to get out of bed and go work out.

-Did you know that 50% of people that start a new fitness program quit within the first three weeks?
-While I think it’s great to feel excited and ready to start something new, you have to be realistic about how long the feeling will last!
+Many people that start a new fitness program quit within a few weeks.
+While it’s great to feel excited and ready to start something new, you have to be realistic about how long the feeling will last!